teleshoes/okb-engine/README.md

 An RPM .spec file is included for packaging engine and language files.

-Language files source is not included in source code distribution and must be placed under db/ sub-directory:
+Language files source is not included in source code distribution and must be placed in db/ sub-directory (under okb-engine source directory).
 You can generate them by yourself (see section below), or extract them from existing RPMs.

 How to create new language files / add new languages